egaumer/torah/exodus/mishpatim.md

 Interestingly, this leavening process is also the first stage in decay.
 King David prophecies over the Messiah in Psalm 16:10 when he said, `“For you will not abandon me to the realm of the dead, nor will you let your faithful one see decay.”` Jesus was a pure, sinless sacrifice.

-The Feast of First-fruits / Festival of Harvest / _Shavu‘ot_ (שָׁבוּעַ)<sup>[H7620](https://www.blueletterbible.org/lexicon/h7620/kjv/wlc/0-1/ "Strong's Number H7620")</sup>
+> **The Feast of First-fruits** &bull; **Festival of Harvest** &bull; _Shavu‘ot_ (שָׁבוּעַ)<sup>[H7620](https://www.blueletterbible.org/lexicon/h7620/kjv/wlc/0-1/ "Strong's Number H7620")</sup>

-This feast occurs on the second day of the 7-day Feast of Unleavened Bread.
-Passover, The Feast of Unleavened Bread and the Feast of First-fruits happen one after another.
+This feast occurs on the second day of the 7-day _Feast of Unleavened Bread_.
+[Passover](https://en.wikipedia.org/wiki/Passover), the feast of _Unleavened Bread_ and the feast of [First-Fruits](https://en.wikipedia.org/wiki/Bikkurim_(First-fruits)) happen one after another.
 (All three of these feasts have been fulfilled in Jesus’ coming as the Messiah.
 His death was depicted in Passover; that His body would not decay in the grave is seen in Unleavened Bread; and His resurrection is illustrated in First-fruits.)
 This was a feast of thanksgiving for the barley harvest, the first grain of the season.
 The first harvest is viewed as a promise of the larger harvest to come.
 It is also significant that Jesus rose from the dead on this holiday.
 Just as the barley harvest twas the promise of more to come, He is our first fruit, the promise of resurrection and eternal life for those who trust Him (1 Corinthians 15:20).

-Feast of Ingathering / Festival of Booths / _Sukkot_ (סֻכָּה)<sup>[H5521](https://www.blueletterbible.org/lexicon/h5521/kjv/wlc/0-1/ "Strong's Number H5521")</sup>
+> **Feast of Ingathering** &bull; **Festival of Booths** &bull; _Sukkot_ (סֻכָּה)<sup>[H5521](https://www.blueletterbible.org/lexicon/h5521/kjv/wlc/0-1/ "Strong's Number H5521")</sup>

-This feast is also called Sukkot, and the Feast of Booths.
+This feast is also called _Sukkot_, and the _Feast of Booths_.
 The Jews would present a harvest offering at the Temple during this feast.
 It is when they remember God’s sustaining power toward the Israelites in the desert.
 This feast was at the end of the year when you have gathered the fruit of your labor from the field.
 This happens in the seventh month from the 15th-22nd day.
 It is also called the _Feast of Booths_ or _Feast of Tabernacles_.

 The Feast of Tabernacles is about protection.
 While they were in the wilderness, they lived outside in tents and booths.
 Every year they set up little tents/or booths.
 They leave their homes, their air-conditioning, and their beds and live in these booths.
 They still do it today!
 Even though it says that the males were required to come, they made it a family gathering with their wives and children gathering in worship.